Welcome to BOC Tennis 2022 Season!

 The BOC online court reservation system is accessible at brattlebororeservations.com.
 Please go to this site and sign in.
 If you are a new member, you will be given login information as soon as your registration and payment have been processed.
 The site will lead you through the steps to reserve a court.
 In addition, there is a computer in the clubhouse with 24/7 DSL access to the reservation system.
 This system and both websites have proven to be a successful mechanism for members to make and cancel court reservations, communicate club news, and provide forms for league, ladder, tournament, and summer program registration.

 Finding people to play with

 There are a number of ways to meet other players.
-In the pre-Covid days we had a number of club events and programs that promoted interaction and afforded the opportunity to meet other members.
-As more and more people become immunized and it becomes possible to hold group events safely we will bring these events back.
-Last summer the tennis committee worked closely with new members to help them find other members of similar ability to play with, and we will continue with this initiative in 2021.
+We have a number of club events and programs that promote interaction and afford the opportunity to meet other members.
+Last summer the tennis committee worked closely with new members to help them find other members of similar ability to play with, and we will continue with this initiative in 2022.
 The tennis committee members, know most of the members and have the knowledge and experience to match players of similar abilities.